caocao0525/ChromBERT/README.md

 ## 4. Training

 For pre-training, fine-tuning, and to replicate our results, we recommend users download the `ChromBERT.zip` file from [Zenodo](URL)
 For organized access, please store the downloaded file in an appropriate directory, such as `examples/prom/pretrain_data`.
+In this section, we provide procedures for the 4-mer dataset.
+However, users have the flexibility to change the value of `k` by modifying the line `export KMER=4` in each script to suit their specific requirements.

 #### 4-1.
 Pre-training
 The pre-training script is located in the `examples/prom/script_pre/` directory.
 Users can adjust the file names within the script should they alter the directory or the name of the training data files.